Greenbush, Rensselaer County, New York

 The Town of Greenbush is a former town in the state of New York.
-At first it was part of Albany County, then Rensselaer County, after the latter was created in 1791.
+At first The Town of Greenbush was part of Albany County, then in 1791 became part of Rensselaer County, when Rensselaer County was created in 1791.

 The current towns of East Greenbush and North Greenbush were parts of the former Town of Greenbush.

-However, it also included the Village of Greenbush, incorporated in 1815, and the hamlets of Bath and East Albany.
-The Village of Greenbush, including Fort Crailo, was changed by the New York State Legislature to the City of Rensselaer in 1897.
-At that time the Village and Town of Greenbush ceased to exist.
+The Town of Greenbush, also included the Village of Greenbush which was incorporated in 1815, and also included the hamlets of Bath and East Albany.

+The Village of Greenbush, including Fort Crailo, was changed to the City of Rensselaer in 1897 by the New York State Legislature, and the Village of Greenbush and the Town of Greenbush ceased to exist.